 Getting a credit card with a new bank

 - Promotional offers.
-If you’re looking for a new credit card, applying for a card with a sign-up promotional offer could help sweeten the deal.
+If you’re looking for a new credit card, applying for a card with an introductory offer could help sweeten the deal.
 For example, some credit cards offer 0% on purchases for a set period, interest-free days on balance transfers and bonus points with a rewards or frequent flyer program.
 These offers are usually only available for new applicants and may not be available if you already bank with the provider.
 If you do want to take advantage of a promotional offer like this, comparing credit cards with a different bank could provide you with more options.

 - Getting a better deal.
 While sticking with the same bank might offer convenience, you could be missing out on more competitive deals if you fail to compare your options beyond your regular provider.
 If you’re unsure where to start, using the comparison tables on finder.com.au is a simple way to compare your options side-by-side.
 Pay attention to the annual fees, interest rates and features such as rewards, complimentary insurances and more to see how the cards with your usual provider compare to the other options on the market.